All the polymer clay tips and tricks I have accumulated over the years. You'll get a glimpse into the things the professionals know

 In this article I’ll show you how to soften polymer

 clay and bring some life back into it with a range of easy tips and tricks.

 Do you have any great polymer clay tips to share?
 Let me know in the comments below.

 This page will be constantly growing.
-If you would like to keep up to date with all the tips I add as I add them, please like my Facebook page.
-And don't forget to like and share with your friends.
+If you would like to stay up to date with new articles and tutorials as they are released, please join my Facebook Group, and don't forget to like and share with your friends.